davidson16807/tectonics.cpp/doc/notes-on-abstract-algebra.md

 queue push 			TUNA
 orbit state vectors TUNA
 orbit elements 		TUNA
-cooking 			TUA
-integer max() 		TA
+cooking 			TUA  (you can't uncook your dinner) integer max() 		TA
-32 bit float addition UNAC (operations involving NA do not behave according to rules) morphology 			TUA
+32 bit float addition UNAC (operations involving NA do not behave according to rules of ℝ) image morphology	TUA

 Grothendieck group:
 a way to trick a TUAC structure into thinking its TUNAC